-- What student performance data will be used in the evaluation? - We will use several types of student performance data in our evaluation, including curriculum-based assessments, course passage rates, school-wide course progress (i.e. the percentage of courses that are on pace with where they should be throughout the year), a social and emotional assessment, college enrollment data, and PARCC assessments. - What criteria or metrics will be used to determine if the school-wide program has been effective in increasing student achievement, particularly for the students the furthest from achieving District of Columbia academic standards?
+• What student performance data will be used in the evaluation?

+We will use several types of student performance data in our evaluation, including curriculumbased assessments, interim assessments, course passage rates, school-wide course progress (i.e., the percentage of courses that are on pace with where they should be throughout the year), a social and emotional assessment, college enrollment data, and PARCC assessments.

+• What criteria or metrics will be used to determine if the school-wide program has been effective in increasing student achievement, particularly for the students the furthest from achieving District of Columbia academic standards?

-We will use the PARCC assessment and course passage rates to determine whether the school-wide program has been effective.
+We will use MAP assessments, PARCC assessments, and course passage rates to determine whether the school-wide program has been effective.
 We aim to improve the percentage of students who score proficient or advanced on the PARCC assessment by at least 10 percent in both ELA and math.
-We also aim to ensure that more than 90 percent of our 9th grade students are on-track for graduation by the end of the school year.
+We also hope to achieve the 70th percentile in growth on the MAP assessment.
+Finally, we aim to ensure that more than 90 percent of our 9th grade students are on-track for graduation by the end of the school year.

-Strategy Data Type Success Metric Implementation Factors to Assess Results to Assess Align curriculum with standards and assessments Lesson plans; unit plans; & curriculum maps % of courses with a curriculum that is fully aligned with District standards and assessments Alignment between written and taught curriculum; pacing of instruction Percentage of curriculum that was taught by end of year; student performance on curriculum assessments Implement school-wide instructional Framework Classroom observations % of teachers who are "effective" on the instructional framework rubric Alignment of PLCs and PD with the instructional framework; support for teachers who are not effective Percentage of teachers who are effective on the instructional framework rubric by end of year Utilize curriculum- based assessments Curriculum- based assessment data % of students mastering unit tests at 80% or higher Student progress in courses; pacing of instruction Percentage of students who master unit tests at 80% or higher Implement interventions for struggling students Intervention implementation rate; course grades % of identified students who participate in interventions; course passage rate Root causes of student performance problems; participation rate Student course performance (e.g. course grades, unit test scores) Improve instructional program coherence Meeting agendas; observation notes; curriculum materials % of time used to support instructional goals Identify specific instructional goals that can be used to anchor the design of school subsystems; determine which specific school systems need to align with goals Instructional quality; student performance on curriculum-based assessments; student performance on PARCC assessments
+Factors to Assess Align curriculum with standards and assessments Lesson plans; unit plans; & curriculum maps % of courses with a curriculum that is fully aligned with District standards and assessments Alignment between written and taught curriculum; pacing of instruction Percentage of curriculum that was taught by end of year; student performance on curriculum assessments Implement school-wide instructional Framework Classroom observations % of teachers who are "effective" on the instructional framework rubric Alignment of PLCs and PD with the instructional framework; support for teachers who are not effective Percentage of teachers who are effective on the instructional framework rubric by end of year Utilize curriculum- based assessments Curriculum- based assessment data % of students mastering unit tests at 80% or higher Student progress in courses; pacing of instruction Percentage of students who master unit tests at 80% or higher Implement interventions for struggling students Intervention implementation rate; course grades; MAP scores % of identified students who participate in interventions; course passage rate; average growth percentile on MAP Root causes of student performance problems; participation rate Student course performance (e.g. course grades, unit test scores)

-Create a social and emotional program Social and emotional assessment % of students who have a higher overall rating on the social and emotional assessment rating on the school's SEL rubric; percentage of students who engage in each SEL program % of students who rate higher on SEL assessment at end of school year; rating on school's SEL rubric; participation rate in SEL programs Create and implement a college access and success program College enrollment data % of students admitted to at least two 4-year colleges; % of students who immediately enroll in a 4-year college after high school rating on the school's college readiness program rubric overall rating on the college readiness program rubric, which focuses on program quality and implementation
+Strategy: Create a social and emotional program

+Data Type: Social and emotional assessment

+Success Metric: % of students who have a higher overall rating on the social and emotional assessment

+Implementation Factors to Assess: rating on the school's SEL rubric; percentage of students who engage in each SEL program

+Results to Assess: % of students who rate higher on SEL assessment at end of school year; rating on school's SEL rubric; participation rate in SEL programs

+Strategy: Create and implement a college access and success program.

+Data Type: College enrollment data

+Success Metric: % of students admitted to at least two 4-year colleges; % of students who immediately enroll in a 4-year college after high school

+Implementation Factors to Assess: rating on the school's college readiness program rubric

+Results to Assess: overall rating on the college readiness program rubric, which focuses on program quality and implementation